phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 Now, let's write all 650 fields with "Archive" in them to the same file, overwriting the list of fields we compiled previously.
 We can use the `cat` command to print out the file's text afterwards, checking if we did it right.
 The `head` command is also useful here; it prints out just the beginning of a file, not its full contents.

-What if we want to _prepend_ our output to the beginning of a file?
-Can you think of a way, involving the `cat` command, to do that?
-Spoiler: it will not be straightforward.

 ## "Piping" Output Through Multiple Commands

 Perhaps the most powerful feature of the command line is that you can not only redirect a command's output to a file, you can pass the output of one command as the input to a following command.
 This seemingly simple feature allows us to create complex yet elegant operations by chaining together many smaller, simpler actions.
 We do so by putting a vertical bar "|" between two commands, which causes the _output_ of the former to be used as the _input_ of the latter.
 What is then printed out (or redirect to a file!) is the result of the last command.